ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/misc/progress_bar.md

 This example shows how to display a progress bar at the bottom of the ZEISS INSPECT main window.

 There are two other variants of a progress bar:
-* A specific API is available for showing [Scripted elements progress](../scripted_actuals/scripted_element_progress.html) in the ZEISS INSPECT main window
+* A specific API is available for showing <a href="../scripted_actuals/scripted_element_progress.html">Scripted elements progress</a> in the ZEISS INSPECT main window
 * The <a href="../../howtos/python_api_introduction/user_defined_dialogs.html#progress-bar-widget">Progress bar widget</a> is used to show progress in a user-defined dialog.

 ## Highlights